NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 3.  `git push` - (changes are pushed out up to the GitHub repository).

-**Please note**: Ensure that the project `debug` is set to` False` before deploying.
-Deploying with this set to `True` in production can cause issues from a security point of view.
+**Please note**: Ensure that the project `debug` is set to `False` before deploying.
+Deploying with this set to `True` in production can pose security risks.

 ### Localised development

-To work on the project locally, it would need to need cloned following these steps:
+To work on the project locally, it would need to need cloned or forked.

+To clone:

 1. Go to the [GitHub repository](https://github.com/NaveedNaseem84/PP4-Sultans-Restaurant).
 2. Locate and click on the green "Code" button at the very top, above the commits and files near the "About" section.